 - Outdoor Appeal: Cooper Landing’s proximity to the Kenai River and scenic wilderness draws outdoor enthusiasts year-round.

-- High Rental Demand: Limited lodging options increase the demand for short-term rentals, ensuring high occupancy rates.
+- High Rental Demand: Limited lodging options drive short-term rental demand, resulting in high occupancy rates.ho

 Challenges